 Other income contains fees, commissions and charges received; income from currency revaluation; interests received from intragroup loans; rental income; and other income not related to insurance activities.
-Observed insignificant decrease of other income in the year 2019 is caused by many unrelated factors.
+Many unrelated factors cause the observed insignificant decrease of other income in the year 2021.